Types of Mutual Funds in India

 Moderately High

-Passive funds are perfect for investors who want to set it and forget it without the stress of constantly tweaking their portfolios.
+Passive funds suit investors who prefer a “set it and leave it” approach without the need to constantly adjust their portfolios.

-To help you explore your options here is a handy table that breaks down the various passive funds available.
+Below is a table that highlights the different types of passive funds available.

 Fund Category Composition Purpose Risk Level